TIShoueb/jnw_ex_sky130a/design/JNW_EX_SKY130A/JNW_EX.md

-making the circuit of current mirror
+making the circuit of current mirror new version